alexa-games/litexa/packages/litexa-html/README.md

 You can use the [`directive`](https://litexa.com/reference/#directive) keyword to add HTML directives to your skill responses.

-If you're interested in trying out transformers, but want to maintain a skill that can switch between HTML and a speaker only presentation, try using the usual Litexa `say` statements, then write a [post processor](http://litexa.com/reference/backdoor.html#modifying-the-alexa-response-object) to conditionally move your outputSpeech into a directive instead.
+If you're interested in trying out transformers (very similar to [APL transformers](https://developer.amazon.com/en-US/docs/alexa/alexa-presentation-language/apl-data-source.html#transformers)), but want to maintain a skill that can switch between HTML and a speaker only presentation, try using the usual Litexa `say` statements, then write a [post processor](http://litexa.com/reference/backdoor.html#modifying-the-alexa-response-object) to conditionally move your outputSpeech into a directive instead.

 #### Events